gburgett/dallas-albania-connection/src/pages/blog/2022-04-10-how-far-is-ukraine.md

 contact with CRU's global emergency response team.
 In the highly unlikely event that some concern should arise for our safety, they will assist us in evacuating as quickly as possible.
 This is good stewardship.

-But even if the chance of danger were higher, we would still go.
+But even if the chance of danger were higher, we would likely still go.
 We would go because God has called us, there is a harvest He has prepared for us, and the workers are few.

 Please pray for our safety, and the safety of all other CRU staff and missionaries around the world.
 Pray especially for the CRU staff in Ukraine, who are evacuating refugees, feeding the hungry who are sheltering in place, or even fighting